Near and full quasi-optimality of finite element approximations of stationary second-order mean field games: Finite Element Discretization

-\begin{remark}[Dependencies of $\Cstab$] It is clear that the constant $\Cstab$ appearing in~\eqref{discrete_estimates-2} will generally depend on $d$, $\Omega$, $\delta$, $\nu$, $L_H$, $\CD$, etc. However, since the constant $\Cstab$ appears frequently in the following analysis, it will often be simpler and clearer for us to state how other constants depend on $\Cstab$, rather than on these other more primitive quantities. \end{remark}
+} \begin{remark}[Dependencies of $\Cstab$] It is clear that the constant $\Cstab$ appearing in~\eqref{discrete_estimates-2} will generally depend on $d$, $\Omega$, $\delta$, $\nu$, $L_H$, $\CD$, etc. However, since the constant $\Cstab$ appears frequently in the following analysis, it will often be simpler and clearer for us to state how other constants depend on $\Cstab$, rather than on these other more primitive quantities. \end{remark}

-\begin{remark}[Well-posedness of discrete approximations and convergence] {The existence and uniqueness of the numerical solutions is shown in~\cite[Theorems~5.2 \&~5.3]{osborne2022analysis} for the case of strictly acute meshes.
-Following the arguments of the proofs in these results, it is straightforward to show that existence and uniqueness of the discrete solution also holds for the abstract class of methods considered here of the form~\eqref{weakdisc-C1H} under the assumptions~\ref{ass:bounded} and~\ref{ass:dmp}.} {Moreover, in the current setting where $H$ is continuously differentiable, it is also straightforward to extend~\cite[Theorem 5.4, Corollary 5.5]{osborne2022analysis} on the convergence of the method to deduce} that $\{u_k\}_{k\in\mathbb{N}}$, $\{m_k\}_{k\in\mathbb{N}}$ are uniformly bounded in the $H^1$-norm with $u_k\to u$ and $m_k\to m$ in $H_0^1(\Omega)$ as $k\to\infty$. \end{remark}
+\begin{remark}[Well-posedness of discrete approximations and convergence] {The existence and uniqueness of the numerical solutions is shown in~\cite[Theorems~5.2 \&~5.3]{osborne2022analysis,osborne2024erratum} for the case of strictly acute meshes.
+Following the arguments of the proofs in these results, it is straightforward to show that existence and uniqueness of the discrete solution also holds for the abstract class of methods considered here of the form~\eqref{weakdisc-C1H} under the assumptions~\ref{ass:bounded} and~\ref{ass:dmp}.} {Moreover, in the current setting where $H$ is continuously differentiable, it is also straightforward to extend~\cite[Theorem 5.4, Corollary 5.5]{osborne2022analysis,osborne2024erratum} on the convergence of the method to deduce} that $\{u_k\}_{k\in\mathbb{N}}$, $\{m_k\}_{k\in\mathbb{N}}$ are uniformly bounded in the $H^1$-norm with $u_k\to u$ and $m_k\to m$ in $H_0^1(\Omega)$ as $k\to\infty$. {We note that we will use these results on plain convergence of the method in the analysis that comes below.
+Since the analysis from~\cite{osborne2022analysis,osborne2024erratum} assumes that the finite element spaces are nested, we therefore make the same assumption here.} \end{remark}

 \paragraph{\emph{Vanishing stabilization.}} In some cases, it is possible to design the numerical methods such that stabilization becomes unnecessary once the mesh is sufficiently fine, i.e.\ one can satisfy~\ref{ass:dmp} whilst also satisfying